- News & Views

 “This is a pretty simple issue,” co-founder Jerry Greenfield said in a statement.
 “Vermonters want the right to know what’s in their food, and apparently a bunch of out-of-state companies don’t want to tell us.”

-But that’s not all the company is doing to support the measure: Ben & Jerry’s is making good on its 2013 commitment to switch all 50 of its flavors to non-genetically modified, Fair Trade-certified ingredients, which involves finding new sources for most of them — and new names for several iconic flavors.
+But that’s not all the company is doing to support the measure: Ben & Jerry’s is making good on its 2013 commitment to switch all 50 of its flavors to non-genetically modified, Fairtrade International-certified ingredients, which involves finding new sources for most of them — and new names for several iconic flavors.

 Case in point: "Coffee Heath Bar Crunch" is now “Coffee Toffee Bar Crunch,” since Hershey’s Heath Bar is now a no-no under Ben & Jerry’s new standards.